sowramin/katacoda-scenarios/scenario1/finish.md

-We have executed the basic commands for Docker
+We have successfully completed executing the basic commands for Docker